simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

         <p>
         In order to be able to create hardware for a plc, the first step we need to take is how the hardware configuration is described in a textual declaration for a IT like context.</p>
         <br>
-            <p>The format in which the hardware configuration is created is Json.
-Json has the following advantages as a format:
+            <p>The format in which the hardware configuration is created is YML.
+YML has the following advantages as a format:
                 <ul>
                     <li>text based</li>
                     <li>readable by humans</li>